nikitas/Frontend-Developer-Exercise/README.md

  As for the graphic elements, they are progressively optimized before delivery to distribution folder.

 ## UI/UX
-For the visual part, the Foundation framework has been used.
+For the visual part, the Foundation framework has been used in conjunction with lightweight mixin library for SASS called Bourbon.
 Around 99% of styles are what Foundation is providing out of the box.

 ## Unit tests
 Currently only one example test has been written, but soon we should have full test coverage for all methods using Karma, Jasmine and PhantomJS environment.